Independent auditor's report

 Scope of the group audit

-Royal DSM is head of a group of reporting entities (hereafter: entities).
-The financial information of this group is included in the consolidated financial statements of Royal DSM.
+Royal DSM is at the head of a group of reporting entities (hereafter: entities).
+The financial information of this group is included in the financial statements of Royal DSM.

 Because we are ultimately responsible for the auditor's report, we are also responsible for directing, supervising and performing the group audit.
 In this respect we have determined the nature and extent of the audit procedures to be carried out for entities reporting for group audit purposes.
 Decisive were the size and/or the risk profile of the entities or operations.
-On this basis, we selected 25 entities (2016: 27 entities) to perform audits for group reporting purposes on a complete set of financial information as well as 17 entities (2016: 14 entities) to perform specified audit procedures for group reporting purposes on specific items of financial information.
+On this basis, we selected 22 entities (2017: 25 entities) to perform audits for group reporting purposes on a complete set of financial information as well as 17 entities (2017: 17 entities) to perform specified audit procedures for group reporting purposes on specific items of financial information.

 For these remaining entities, we performed amongst others analytical procedures at (business) group level to validate our assessment that there are no significant risks of material misstatement within these entities.

-Our procedures as described above can be summarized as follows:
+The audit coverage as stated above can be further specified as follows:

 Telephone conferences were held with all entity auditors part of the group audit.
 During these visits and telephone conferences, we discussed the audit approach and the audit findings and observations reported to the group audit team.
-For a number of these entities, including Royal DSM's investment in Patheon N.V., we also performed file reviews.
+For a number of these entities we also performed file reviews.

 By performing the procedures mentioned above at reporting entities, together with additional procedures at (business) group level, we have been able to obtain sufficient and appropriate audit evidence about the group's financial information to provide an opinion about the financial statements.